NCEAS/nceas-gsuite-tool/README.md

 # NCEAS GSuite Tool

 Simple example script showing how to use the Google GSuite AdminAPI for managing users and groups.
-The current tool performs three simple operations:
+The current tool performs simple operations:

 - list users in domain
     - `./ngt --list`
 - list groups for a user
     - `./ngt --list matt@magisa.org`
+- list members of a group
+    - `./ngt --members leaders2@dataone.org`
 - update a users email for all of their groups
     - `./ngt --update matt@magisa.org mbjones.89@gmail.com`